whuang26/Twitter-Presidents/README.md

 	```
 	python3 /Users/whuang/Desktop/TwitterProject/Obama.py
 	```
-Again, be sure to repace "whuang" with your Mac username.
+Again, be sure to replace "whuang" with your Mac username.

 6. You will receive this error in your Terminal:
 	```